My wife the billionaire... and the proposed small business CGT concession changes.

 Sean is founder of Neary Consulting, a boutique tax practice in West Perth.
 Sean focuses on addressing complex tax issues for small and medium enterprises, including referral work from other accounting practices.
 His practice covers ATO and OSR dispute resolution, business sales and restructures, small business CGT concessions, business sales and restructures, international tax, GST and Transfer Duty.
-Sean has a Bachelor of Economics, Masters of Tax Law and is both a CA and Fellow of the Tax Institute.
+Sean has a Bachelor of Economics, Masters of Tax Law and is both a CPA and Fellow of the Tax Institute.
 His work history includes roles in Deloitte, PwC, Dow Corning, PKF, Webb Martin and was founding Chairman of technology materials group Talga Resources Limited (ASX: TLG).

 - Current at